PavPavv/my_programming_bookmarks/md/backend/http.md

 - Reads the message headers, each ending in CRLF
 - Detects the end-of-headers blank line, ending in CRLF (if present)
 - Reads the request body, if any (length specified by the Content-Length header)

+###### Internal Representations of Messages

+Some web servers also store the request messages in internal data structures that make the message easy to manipulate.
+For example, the data structure might con- tain pointers and lengths of each piece of the request message, and the headers might be stored in a fast lookup table so the specific values of particular headers can be accessed quickly.

+###### Connection Input/Output Processing Architectures

+High-performance web servers support thousands of simultaneous connections.
+Web servers constantly watch for new web requests, because requests can arrive at any time.

+- **Single-threaded web servers**

+Single-threaded web servers process one request at a time until completion.
+This architecture is simple to implement, but during processing, all the other connections are ignored.
+This creates serious performance problems and is appropriate only for low-load servers and diagnostic tools like type-o-serve.

+- **Multiprocess and multithreaded web servers**

+Multiprocess and multithreaded web servers dedicate multiple processes or higher-efficiency threads to process requests simultaneously.
+A process is an individual program flow of control, with its own set of variables.
+A thread is a faster, more efficient version of a process.
+Both threads and processes let a single program do multiple things at the same time.
+For simplicity of explanation, we treat processes and threads interchangeably.
+But, because of the performance differences, many high-performance servers are both multiprocess and multithreaded.
+The threads/processes may be created on demand or in advance.
+Systems where threads are created in advance are called “worker pool” systems, because a set of threads waits in a pool for work to do.

+- **Multiplexed I/O servers**

+To support large numbers of connections, many web servers adopt multiplexed architectures.
+In a multiplexed architecture, all the connections are simultaneously watched for activity.
+When a connection changes state (e.g., when data becomes available or an error condition occurs), a small amount of processing is performed on the connection; when that processing is complete, the connection is returned to the open connection list for the next change in state.
+Work is done on a connection only when there is something to be done; threads and processes are not tied up waiting on idle connections.

+- **Multiplexed multithreaded web servers**

+Some systems combine multithreading and multiplexing to take advantage of multiple CPUs in the computer platform.
+Multiple threads (often one per physical processor) each watch the open connections (or a subset of the open connections) and perform a small amount of work on each connection.

+##### Step 3: Processing Requests

+##### Step 4: Mapping and Accessing Resources

+Typically, a special folder in the web server filesystem is reserved for web content.
+This folder is called the document root, or docroot.

+##### Step 5: Building Responses

+Once the web server has identified the resource, it performs the action described in the request method and returns the response message.
+The response message contains a response status code, response headers, and a response body if one was generated.

+If the transaction generated a response body, the content is sent back with the response message.
+If there was a body, the response message usually contains:

+- A Content-Type header, describing the MIME type of the response body ([Common MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types))
+- A Content-Length header, describing the size of the response body
+- The actual message body content

+###### Redirection

+Web servers sometimes return redirection responses instead of success messages.
+A web server can redirect the browser to go elsewhere to perform the request.
+A redirection response is indicated by a 3XX return code.
+The Location response header contains a URI for the new or preferred location of the content.

+Redirects are useful for:

+- Permanently moved resources
+- Temporarily moved resources
+- URL augmentation

+URL augmentation - servers often use redirects to rewrite URLs, often to embed context.
+When the request arrives, the server generates a new URL containing embedded state information and redirects the user to this new URL. * The client follows the redirect, reissuing the request, but now including the full, state-augmented URL

+- Load balancing
+- Server affinity
+- Canonicalizing directory names

+##### Step 6: Sending Responses

+##### Step 7: Logging

+## Proxies